AbhishekPatel1811/DevTinder/Backend/src/setup.md

 Create a POST /signup API call to add data to the database Push some documents using API call from postman
 Error handling using try and catch

+JS object vs JSON (difference) express.json() middleware -> It reads the Json object and converts it to JS object and adds the JS object to req.body Add the express.json to your app
+Make your signup API dynamic to recieve data from the end user